carbonblack/cbfeeds/README.md

   * IPv4 addresses
   * DNS names

+The Carbon Black 5.0+ server adds support for two new types of indicators:

+  * Process Queries (Process Searches)
+  * Binary Queries (Binary Searches)

+Please note that query IOC types have significant differences as compared to MD5s, IPv4 addresses, and DNS names.
+Please see notes below regarding their usage.

 The feed format, described in the "Feed Structure" section below, is designed for simplicity.
 This should make it easy to add support for feed data from any input source.